-For couples with limited insurance or none at all, the expenses related to delivering a baby in the U.S. are comparable to that of a new car, or in extreme cases, that of a down payment on a house.
+For couples with limited insurance or none at all, the expenses related to delivering a baby are comparable to that of a new car.
+Or in extreme cases, that of a down payment on a house.
 Costs are so inconsistent that the ballpark estimate for prenatal care and delivery range from around $9,000 to more than $25,000, according to thebump.com.
-The total amount you can expect to pay depends on a variety of factors, including the extent of your insurance coverage, where you live, whether your birth is high-risk or has any complications, and whether you have a vaginal birth versus a cesarean section.
+The total amount you can expect to pay depends on a variety of factors.
+These include the extent of your insurance coverage, where you live, whether your birth is high-risk, and whether you have a vaginal birth versus a cesarean section.

-Because it’s nearly impossible to predict the costs of giving birth, many families don’t know how much to save or wouldn’t be able to save enough even if they did.
-Fundraising for pregnancy medical expenses to cover part of the expenses can provide parents with a buffer in the event of pricey complications or set them up for a debt-free pregnancy so they can save for the myriad other expenses associated with raising a child.
+Because it’s nearly impossible to predict the costs of giving birth, many families don’t know how much to save.
+Fundraising for pregnancy costs can provide parents with a buffer in the event of pricey complications.
+It will set them up for a debt-free pregnancy.
+That way they can save for the long list other costs of raising a child.

 The Grim Reality of Pregnancy Costs

 - U.S. pregnancies are the most expensive in the world.
-A conventional delivery costs an average of $9,775, according to the International Federation of Health Plans, more than twice the amount of a delivery in Switzerland, and more than three times the cost of a birth in Chile.
+A conventional delivery costs an average of $9,775, according to the International Federation of Health Plans.
 And yet U.S. rates

-- Many hospitals charge for services piecemeal, tacking on exorbitant fees for such amenities as extra monitoring, simple tests, an epidural during delivery or even diapers for the newborns.
-One couple interviewed by The New York Times agreed to submit to a fetal heart scan that their doctor recommended—a 30-minute test with an estimated cost of $265 that showed no problems—and were later billed $2,775.
+- Many hospitals charge for services in steps, tacking on excessive fees for amenities like extra monitoring, simple tests, an epidural or even diapers.
+The New York Times interviews one couple who agreed to submit to a fetal heart scan that their doctor recommended—a 30-minute test with an estimated cost of $265 that showed no problems—and were later billed $2,775.

-For the uninitiated, crowdfunding refers to online fundraising efforts in which a large group of people donate various amounts of money in support of a cause.
-If you’re looking to raise money for pregnancy expenses, you can create a free campaign, publicize it on your social networks, and collect donations from concerned friends and family or anyone who wants to help.
-Many future parents have turned to crowdfunding to raise enough money for their pregnancy-related expenses, often for cases in which a complication made the delivery especially costly.
-If you don’t have insurance or are experiencing a high-risk pregnancy, consider starting your fundraising online even before your child is born.
+Crowdfunding refers to online fundraising efforts in which a large group of people donate various amounts of money in support of a cause.
+If you’re looking to raise money for pregnancy costs, create a fundraiser.
+Then promote it on your social networks and collect donations from anyone who wants to help.
+Many future parents have turned to crowdfunding to raise money for their pregnancy-related expenses, often for cases in which a complication made the delivery especially costly.
+If you don’t have insurance or are experiencing a high-risk pregnancy, consider crowdfunding.

 YouCaring Pregnancy Fundraisers

-When Rob and Mindy Seay were informed that Mindy’s pregnancy was high-risk and likely to face serious complications, the couple was suddenly faced with both the horrible fear of miscarrying their baby and the financial burden of extra care and treatment.
-They learned that their unborn child would likely suffer from multiple “complex and severe” heart defects and require professional care beyond that available in their home state of Alaska.
+When Rob and Mindy Seay were informed that Mindy’s pregnancy was high-risk, they were faced with the horrible fear of miscarriage.
+They learned that their unborn child would likely suffer from multiple “complex and severe” heart defects.
+This would require professional care beyond that available in their home state of Alaska.
 Mindy traveled to Portland, Ore., to give birth, and she spent over a month there afterward while doctors monitored her newborn son’s progress.
-Though he was delivered successfully and is doing well, Lincoln needed emergency open heart surgery, among a variety of other procedures, leaving his parents with a pile of bills and ongoing expenses.
-As a result, Mindy created a fundraiser on YouCaring.
-She’s raised more than $5,600 so far, while also using the platform to keep her community informed by posting frequent updates.
+Though she delivered him successfully and is doing well, Lincoln needed emergency open heart surgery.
+Then having to undergo a variety of other procedures, his parents were left with a pile of bills.
+Then Mindy created a fundraiser on YouCaring.
+She’s raised more than $5,600 so far.

 When Erica and Andrew Penrose headed to the doctor’s office for a routine 20-week ultrasound, they got some big surprises.
 Erica was carrying identical twins.
-Her second surprise, though, was much bleaker: the twins suffered from a rare disease called “twin transfusion syndrome,” in which one receives more blood and nutrients and the other struggles to grow.
-The couple started a fundraising page, realizing that the extraordinary conditions would require more care than they’d expected.
-Erica was hospitalized for the months leading up to the pregnancy, and sadly, one of the babies didn’t survive.
+Her second surprise was much bleaker.
+The twins suffered from a rare disease called “twin transfusion syndrome,” in which one receives more blood and nutrients thus the other struggles to grow.
+The couple started crowdfunding, realizing that the extraordinary conditions would require more care than they’d expected.
+Erica was in the hospital for the months leading up to the pregnancy.
+Sadly, one of the babies didn’t survive.
 During this difficult time, they received an outpouring of kind words and support, and they eventually raised $2,400.
-While the money can’t remedy the emotional toll of the miscarriage, it can at least relieve some of the financial pressure adding to their stress.
+While the money can’t remedy the emotional toll of the miscarriage, it can at least relieve some of the financial pressure.

-Fortunately, Barbera has had a healthy and uneventful pregnancy so far, but her last response summarizes a dilemma that many less-fortunate moms face as well: how do you know which expenses are absolutely necessary, and which you can forgo?
 Many parents feel trapped in a system in which you can’t afford all of the tests and add-ons, and yet you can’t afford not to get them.
-All parents want the best for their child, but when you can’t afford the best, it might be time to rely on your community for help.
+All parents want the best for their child.
+When you can’t afford the best, you can rely on your community for help.

 Ready to help supplement the expense of having a baby?
 Start a free YouCaring fundraiser now to help cover the cost of a pregnancy.